Quick facts at a glance

 Understanding Funeral Costs in Japan

-Japan once topped global funeral cost charts, but streamlined “family funerals” are bringing averages down.
-A small-scale ceremony—including hall rental, priest, cremation and basic catering—now averages roughly ¥1.1 million.
-Traditional multi-day services with luxury hearses and lavish banquets can still surpass ¥2.3 million.
+Japan once topped global funeral expense charts, but streamlined “family funerals” are bringing average costs down.
+A small-scale ceremony, including hall rental, priest, cremation and basic catering, now averages roughly ¥1.1 million.
+However, traditional multi-day services with luxury hearses and lavish banquets can still surpass ¥2.3 million.

 Typical Expense Breakdown